yortus/asyncawait/comparison/README.md

 The following observations are based on the above results and obviously may differ substantially with other code and/or on other machines.
 YMMV.
 Having said that, at least in this case:

 * Plain callbacks are the speed king.
-* The synchronous approach is actually the slowest, which perhaps makes sense since it can't exploit parallellism.
+* `asyncawait` is second-fastest in this benchmark, achieving about 75% of the performance of plain callbacks.
 * The source code of `co`, `asyncawait`, and `synchronous` are virtually identical, with purely mechanical syntax differences.
 * `co` and `asyncawait`, each using different coroutine technology, are virtually identical on all metrics.
 In a choice between these two, the biggest deciding factor may be whether you can use ES6.
-* `co` and `asyncawait` achieve about 70% of the performance of plain callbacks.
+* The synchronous approach is actually one of the slowest, which perhaps makes sense since it can't exploit parallellism.
-* `async` is somewhat faster than `co` and `asyncawait`, but compares less favourably on other metrics.
+* `async` is slowest in this benchmark, and also looks relatively unfavourable on the other metrics.